sarapeddy/saga-implementation-with-Spring-Boot/slides/tutorial.md

 ## Task definition with Conductor

-When defining tasks, there are two main steps to follow:
+Each workflow is composed of a set of task.
+Each of them must be defined.
+To do this, there are two main steps to follow:

 1. Define the task characteristics using a JSON file.